 Course Description:

 Theories and application of agricultural literacy related to scientific and technologically based concepts and processes required for personal decision making, participating in civic and cultural affairs, and economic productivity.
-Growing global populations, urbanization of populations and aging farmers exacerbates the agricultural literacy problem.
+Growing global populations, urbanization of populations, and aging farmers exacerbate the agricultural literacy problem.
 Lack of research on agricultural literacy not only hinders our understanding of public perceptions of agriculture but also prevents educational programs from expansion and improvement.

 Course Objectives: